 Is the TikTok handle still valid?
 The account may have been deleted, renamed, or made private.

 Is the org-wide Scraping tab showing errors?
-If all job types are failing, the scraper service itself may be down — contact support.
+If all job types are failing, the scraper service itself may be down: contact support.

-Try a manual "Scrape Now" — if it succeeds, the prior failure was transient.
+Try a manual "Update Now": if it succeeds, the prior failure was transient.

-The min_*_hours scrape frequency settings are floors on scheduled scrapes — they don't limit how often you can do manual triggers (that's the max_manual_scrape_triggers_per_day quota above).
+The min_*_hours scrape frequency settings are floors on scheduled scrapes: they don't limit how often you can do manual triggers (that's the max_manual_scrape_triggers_per_day quota above).

 See Limits & plan tiers for all limit keys and how enforcement works.